microsoft/onnxruntime/docs/install/index.md

     ```gradle
     dependencies {
-        implementation 'com.microsoft.onnxruntime:onnxruntime-mobile:<onnxruntime mobile version>'
+        // choose one of the two below:
+        implementation 'com.microsoft.onnxruntime:onnxruntime-android:latest.release'  // full package
+        //implementation 'com.microsoft.onnxruntime:onnxruntime-mobile:latest.release'  // mobile package
     }
     ```

 #### C/C++

-Download the onnxruntime-mobile AAR hosted at [MavenCentral](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-mobile), change the file extension from `.aar` to `.zip`, and unzip it.
+Download the [onnxruntime-android](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android) (full package) or [onnxruntime-mobile](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-mobile) (mobile package) AAR hosted at MavenCentral, change the file extension from `.aar` to `.zip`, and unzip it.
 Include the header files from the `headers` folder, and the relevant `libonnxruntime.so` dynamic library from the `jni` folder in your NDK project.

 ## ORT Training package